Project Overview

 Component 3: SLM monitoring.

-The long term sustainability of project outcome will be through the monitoring and evaluation of the policies and SLM mainstreaming impacts.
 Outcome 3: Adequate SLM monitoring and evaluation GEF-5 PIF Template-February 2013 7 2.1.DLDD monitoring indicators developed and a monitoring and evaluation system of SLM impacts established

 2.2.Project M&E